-In May, 2015, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") No. 2015-07 Fair Value Measurement (Topic 820): Disclosures for Investments in Certain Entities that Calculate Net Asset Value per Share (or its Equivalent).
+In May 2015, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") No. 2015-07 Fair Value Measurement (Topic 820): Disclosures for Investments in Certain Entities that Calculate Net Asset Value per Share (or its Equivalent).
 ASU 2015-07 removes the requirement to categorize within the fair value hierarchy all investments for which fair value is measured using net asset value per share as a practical expedient.
 For nonpublic business entities, ASU 2015-07 is effective for fiscal years beginning after December 15, 2016.
-Early adoption is permitted.
-The Plan has elected to adopt ASU 2015-07 as of and for the year ended December 31, 2015.
-Accordingly, the Plan has chosen not to early adopt ASU 2015-07.
+Accordingly, the Plan has chosen not to early adopt ASU 2015-07 and is currently in the process of evaluating the impact the adoption of this new standard will have on the Plan financial statements.

-In July, 2015, the FASB issued ASU No. 2015-12 Plan Accounting: Defined Contribution Pension Plans (Topic 962): Part (I) Fully Benefit-Responsive Investment Contracts, Part (II) Plan Investment Disclosures, Part (III) Measurement Date Practical Expedient.
-ASU 2015-12 simplifies employee benefit plan reporting with respect to Fully-Benefit Responsive Investment Contracts and Plan Investment Disclosures and provides for a measurement-date practical expedient for plans with a fiscal year-end that does not coincide with a month-end.
-ASU 2015-12 is effective for fiscal years beginning after December 15, 2015.
-Early adoption is permitted.
-The Plan has elected to adopt ASU 2015-07 as of and for the year ended December 31, 2015.
-Accordingly, the Plan has chosen not to early adopt ASU 2015-12.
+In July 2015, the FASB issued ASU 2015-12, Plan Accounting: Defined Benefit Pension Plans (Topic 960), Defined Contribution Pension Plans (Topic 962), and Health and Welfare Benefit Plans (Topic 965): Part (I) Fully Benefit-Responsive Investment Contracts, Part (II) Plan Investment Disclosures, Part (III) Measurement Date Practical Expedient Consensuses of the Emerging Issues Task Force.
+This three-part standard simplifies employee benefit plan reporting with respect to fully benefit-responsive investment contracts and plan investment disclosures, and provides for a measurement-date practical expedient.
+Parts I and II are effective for fiscal years beginning after December 15, 2015 and should be applied retrospectively, with early application permitted.
+Part III is effective for fiscal years beginning after December 15, 2015 and should be applied prospectively, with early application permitted.